Fire officials confirm deaths of baby, eight-year-old boy in Christchurch house fire

 Another child, a nine-month-old, was found dead in an "unsurvivable" bedroom, he said.

-He said the bedroom had "the most intensity" but it's unknown at this stage if it was the location where the fire started.
+He said the bedroom was where the fire had "the most intensity".
+While early indicators suggest the bedroom was where the fire started, it has not been confirmed at this stage.

 “Our thanks to our brother emergency services responders because this is a very difficult and trying circumstance, and as we’re all parents, these all greatly affect the emergency personnel,” Mr Bowden said.